burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ### Initial Textual Source Code Processing and C Preprocessing

-1. The input file is read into memory and the file is broken into lines.
+1. The input file is read into memory, and the file is broken into lines.

 2. Processing trigrams.
 All available C trigrams can be obtained from [2,p.15].
 Processing trigrams are required for code substitution for the following code snippet: